MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 6. Select **Done**, and then select **Save**.

-### Assign the existing configuration for MDE on macOS to the "Disabling NetExt" device group
+### Assign the existing configuration to the "Devices with NetExt disabled" group

 1. In your [JamF portal](jamfcloud.com), select **Computers**, and then select **Configuration Profiles**.